Skuriles/discordBot/Readme.md

             }..
         ],
         ```
         => List of roles of the bot.
 The roles will be created with default rights if they don't exist.
-For roleSetText and roleRemoveText you can use "[username]" tag which will be replaced by the the nam of the user
+For roleSetText and roleRemoveText you can use "[username]" tag which will be replaced by the the name of the user
     5.  ```"serverMessages": [
             {
             "reactMessage": "ping",